signalpoint/DrupalGap/docs/07_Blocks/index.md

 ## Remove the "Powered by: DrupalGap" Block

-To delete the "Powered by: DrupalGap" Block from our mobile app, open the settings.js file.
+To delete the "Powered by: DrupalGap" Block from our mobile app, open the `settings.js` file.
 Then for example, remove the 'powered_by' block from the footer region within our theme:

 ```
-drupalgap.settings.blocks.my_theme = {
+dg.settings.blocks[dg.config('theme').name] = {
   /* ... */
   footer:{
     my_custom_block:{},